Picosecond laser test unit for photosensor characterization at ambient and low temperatures: Results and discussion

 \section{Results and discussion}

 This section summarizes the performance of eight~9821B and two~9821QB PMTs from~ET Enterprises as well as one Hamamatsu~R9980~PMT assembly, characterized at~SPE intensity over a range of supply voltages.
+The “Q” designation denotes a version of the PMT equipped with a quartz glass window rather than a borosilicate glass window~\cite{ET_brochure}.
 Although the R9980~PMT requires a negative bias, all voltages are quoted by magnitude.
 All investigated~9821B devices are equipped with~B19A basic hardpin bases, MS75/90 mu-metal shields and~E638PFP-01 passive encapsulated voltage dividers.
 Unless stated otherwise, measurements refer to room temperature and short signal cables in the light‑tight enclosure.
 Additional details are available in~\cite{PhD_MRStock2025}.